ianalderman/chaostoolkit-azure-demo/experiments/webApps/README.md

 1. We need to switch to our testing environment run the following command: `source /home/vscode/venvs/chaostk/bin/activate`

+*N.B.
+In testing we noted rare instances where the steady state probe fails to connect to the website, disabling and re-enabling the Traffic Manager Profile fixed this*

 ### Experiment 1 ###
 In our first experiment we will stop the Web App running in Region 1 and confirm that the website behind Traffic Manager still works.
 Execute the command below to run the experiment: `chaos run Experiment1.json`